Slackadays/Clipboard/.github/pull_request_template.md

 # Thanks for your contributions! 👋

-Replace all this text with your PR after you've reviewed it.
+Replace all this text (including the sections above) with your PR after you've reviewed it.